 - Raikou with Thunder Shock and Shadow Ball

-- Sharpedo with Bite and Crunch
+- Zekrom with Dragon Breath and Crunch

 The rebalance of Shadow Pokémon rescued from Team GO Rocket make them excellent glass cannons.
 Not only are their stats boosted, but during special events or with Elite TMs, it's possible to change their moves.
 If you happen to have any of the following Pokémon with the right moveset, they will work very well in this Raid: